I owe Native Americans so much. We all do.

 The First Americans.
 The forgotten Americans.
 Native Americans.

-For all the gifts they have given this nation, this Thanksgiving, I'm grateful to God for Native contributions far more personal.
-Because they have made me rich.
-Not in money.
-But in ways to live life as a victor, not a victim.
+For all the gifts they have given this nation, I'm grateful to God for Native contributions far more personal.
+Because they have deepened my life.
+They've especially shown me ways to live life as a victor, not a victim.

 For over two decades, I've been privileged to serve God with Native American young people from scores of tribes.
 I have received a mountain of blessing.
 Through gifts our many Native friends have unknowingly planted in us.
 The respect they have for elders...their transparency...the heart they have for the hurting.
 Just by them being who they are, I have seen enriching examples of what the Bible calls being "more than conquerors" (Romans 8:37).